-- Messages – If you leave the private messaging feature on your page, this is where you can see incoming messages.
+- Messages - If you leave the private messaging feature turned on on your page, this is where you can see incoming messages.
 Click See All to view them all, or click on the name of the sender to see the full message and reply.

 Next, you’ll want to check out your dropdown menu options, starting with Manage.

-- Manage > See Banned Users – If you have ever banned a user from your page, you can see a list of those users here.
-You can also choose to unban users if your issues with them have been resolved.
+- Manage > See Banned Users - If you have ever banned a user from your page, you can see a list of those users here.
+You can also choose to un-ban users if your issues with them have been resolved.

 The other important menu item that will help you get more Facebook fans to your page is Build Audience.
 Here is what you will find under it.